 The role and time commitment of team members, advisors and sub-contractors should be included.

-Please note that for applications to be considered all fields within this section must be completed fully and to a satisfactory level.
-This includes complete descriptions of team members, sub-contractors, advisors, clinical/HCP partners, their experience, their roles in the project, FTE commitments (if applicable) and costs.
+Please note that for applications to be considered, all fields within this section must be completed fully and to a satisfactory level.
+This includes complete descriptions of team members, sub-contractors, advisors, clinical/HCP partners, their experience, their roles in the project, Full Time Equivalent (FTE) commitments (if applicable) and costs.

 Please add details of all team members and their role in the project.
 A maximum of 10 team members can be added.
 Do not include sub-contractors in this section.

-Team members are those that belong to the host organisation and individuals with responsibility for the day-to-day management and delivery of the project.
-Team members are considered part of the project team and are expected to share responsibility for its successful delivery.
-Those outside of the host organisation should be listed as subcontractors or advisors.
+Team members are those that belong to the host organisation with responsibility for the day-to-day management and delivery of the project.
+Those outside of the host organisation should be listed as sub-contractors or advisors.

 Please note that the application will not submit unless all team members added have confirmed their participation.